AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/use-lists/inline-edit-objects.md

 description: You can edit objects inline when they display in a list or report.
 When you edit the information on objects displayed in a list or report, the object updates immediately.
 ---

-# Inline edit items in a list in  `Adobe Workfront`
+# Inline edit items in a list in&nbsp;Adobe Workfront

 You can edit objects inline when they display in a list or report.
 When you edit the information on objects displayed in a list or report, the object updates immediately.